whitebox-labs/whitebox-ezo-console/README.md

 ### Select the active EZO device
-Type the I2C address of the device, followed by <ENTER> - e.g. "99<ENTER>"
+Type the I2C address of the device, followed by <ENTER> - e.g. `99<ENTER>`
-Once connected, you can send any I2C command the EZO device accepts - e.g. "r<ENTER>" to read the current value.
+Once connected, you can send any I2C command the EZO device accepts - e.g. `r<ENTER>` to read the current value.

 ### Console Commands
 Console commands start with an '!' and are not sent to the EZO device but are used as tools in the console: